-In January 2016, the Board documented the governance practices that we follow by adopting Corporate Governance Guidelines to assure that the Board will have the necessary authority and practices in place to review and evaluate our business operations as needed and to make decisions that are independent of our management.
+We have Corporate Governance Guidelines to assure that the Board will have the necessary authority and practices in place to review and evaluate our business operations as needed and to make decisions that are independent of our management.
 The guidelines are also intended to align the interests of directors and management with those of our stockholders.
 The Corporate Governance Guidelines set forth the practices the Board intends to follow with respect to board composition and selection, board meetings and involvement of senior management, Chief Executive Officer performance evaluation and succession planning, and board committees and compensation.
-The Corporate Governance Guidelines, as well as the charters for each committee of the Board, may be viewed at http://ir.oncobiologics.com/phoenix.zhtml? c=254316&p=irol-govhighlights.
+The Corporate Governance Guidelines, as well as the charters for each committee of the Board, may be viewed at https://ir.outlooktherapeutics.com/corporate-governance/governance-highlights.